All About Adult Hodgkin Lymphoma

 - S: The disease involves the spleen.

-- B: The patient has presented with "B" symptoms related to the disease including: loss of more than 10% of body weight over the past 6 months, fever of 100.4 F or higher or night sweats.
+- B: The patient has presented with "B" symptoms related to the disease including: loss of more than 10% of body weight over the past 6 months, fever of 100.4 F or higher, or drenching night sweats.

 - A: The patient has had no "B" symptoms.